MarkPearlCoZa/Blog_General/_posts/2016-08-21-Why-do-a-Hackathon.md

 #### How should ideation work?

+Firstly, ideation does not have to have all the people involved as you will have in a hackathon.
+Ideation is just for the people that want to come up with a new idea.
+Some people like doing this, other people just want to make things and don't care what.
+If you like ideation be there, if you just want to make something it's best you wait till the actual hackathon.

+**So how long should ideation take?**

 I think ideation should be given more airtime.
 I propose ideation over a one and a half day period.
 That means one and a half days to come up with a really good idea.

 One and a half days you say.
 That seems like a really long time just for the idea?